desword/desword.github.io/_pages/about.md

 # 💬 Invited Talks
-- *2021.06*, Embracing the New Trend of Edge Computing in Network Platforms, *Rhinoceros Bird Study Camp 2021*.
+- *2021.06*, Embracing the New Trend of Edge Computing in Network Platforms, *Tencent Rhinoceros Bird Study Camp 2021*.